-Dr. Hassan A. Tetteh is a US Navy Captain and Associate Professor of Surgery at the Uniformed Services University of the Health Sciences and adjunct faculty at Howard University College of Medicine.
-He was selected a 2019 Emerging Leader in Health and Medicine Scholar by the National Academy of Medicine.
+Dr. Hassan A. Tetteh is a retired US Navy Captain and Associate Professor of Surgery at the Uniformed Services University of the Health Sciences and adjunct faculty at Howard University College of Medicine.
+He was selected an Emerging Leader in Health and Medicine Scholar by the National Academy of Medicine.

 Tetteh received the Alley Sheridan Award by the Thoracic Surgery Foundation for Research and Education, was named a TEDMED Front Line Scholar, and is a TEDx speaker.
 He’s an alumnus of the Harvard Medical School Writers’ Workshop and Yale Writers’ Conference and lives near Washington, DC, with his wife, son, and daughter.

 For more information about having Dr. Tetteh as a speaker at your next event please email firstname.lastname@example.org or call 1-800-838-7061.
 For more information about Dr. Tetteh please visit https://tetteh.com/.